Top of Page

 • Either a half-day or a full-day of instruction.

-• Programs may include free health services (medical, dental, mental health), nutritious meals, as well as parent education and training.
+• Head Start programs include free health services (medical, dental, mental health), nutritious meals, as well as parent education and training.

 Prioritized Points in Order:

-• Includes children in care, families in temporary living situations, families with income below 100% of FPL, and children with IEPs.
+Includes children in foster care, families in temporary living situations, and families with incomes below 100% FPL.

-• Pre-K applicants who attend the same school as a currently enrolled sibling in grades K through 8.
+Pre-K applicants applying to the same school where a sibling is currently enrolled in grades Pre-K through 8.

 4. Proximity